 BUCKET LIST: BEST PLACES TO VISIT IN TOKYO ->

 Alright, so this is the most significant chunk of this guide.

 Tokyo is a restless city, there’s always something to do.
 This area covers things I have done and recommend.
 And also things I would like to do on my future trips!
 (Yes trips okay)

-Activities to do in Tokyo ->
+Fun general activities to do in Tokyo ->

 - Arcade Center

-What to do in Tokyo by district ->
+Best activities to do in Tokyo by district ->